u-boot/u-boot/doc/usage/cmd/bootmeth.rst

 =====  ===  ==================  =================================
 Order  Seq  Name                Description
 =====  ===  ==================  =================================
-    0    0  extlinunx           Extlinux boot from a block device 1    1  efi                 EFI boot from an .efi file 2    2  pxe                 PXE boot from a network device 3    3  sandbox             Sandbox boot for testing
+    0    0  extlinux            Extlinux boot from a block device 1    1  efi                 EFI boot from an .efi file 2    2  pxe                 PXE boot from a network device 3    3  sandbox             Sandbox boot for testing